 When our clients call us, they're often mere weeks away from a tender's deadline.
 As all bid professionals will know, these last few weeks before the deadline are an extremely intense period.
 There is always a great deal of work to be done in a short time.
 To maximize your odds of winning, it's a good idea to prepare in advance.

 Bid management, in short, should be a continuous commercial process - something we like to call 'operate to bid'.
 Make sure you're regularly in touch with your (potential) clients and try to keep learning about their needs.
+What are they going to ask for in their tender?
 Monitor your performance, collect evidence and ask for regular feedback from your current contracts.
 Log all this information in a database.

 2. Use a structured approach to bid writing